 Press and release the Power button to wake the device.
 The Lock screen displays.
-Slide (a) to the right toward a to unlock the screen.
+Slide b up to unlock the screen.

 If the Pattern screen unlock feature is enabled, the Pattern screen appears instead of the Lock screen.

 If the PIN or Password screen unlock feature is enabled, enter the PIN or password after unlocking the screen.